Youth Group Standards of Conduct Policy

 E. Use/possession of tobacco, illegal drugs, vapors, or alcohol

 Any student under the influence or in possession of illegal drugs or alcohol will be reported to their legal guardians and The Aurora Police department may be contacted.
 Youth group is available for students 6th grade through 12th grade.
 Minors in Possession will be not be tolerated (this includes tobacco).

 Trinity Baptist Church grounds do not permit Smoking.
 This includes tobacco, vaporizers, electric cigarettes, and any other smoking devices.

-The use or possessions of other tobacco substances are also prohibited on TBC grounds during youth group.
+The use or possession of other tobacco substances are also prohibited on TBC grounds during the youth group.

 F. Physically Bullying or Fighting and Weapons